kevinqtogitty/reverse-polish-notation-calc/README.md

    Checks that inputs are of type number or a defined enum operator.
 Else returns an error message and does not calculate.
 Application continues to accept arguments afterwards
 4. **helpMessage**: Prints a formatted multiline helper which contains information on how to use the application, the commands you can run, and an example
 5. **operations**: An object containing the four basic mathematical functions in key:value pairs

+## Things I would do a bit differently

+1. Flesh out a more well designed CLI application/experience

+- Was going to implement ascii art on application execution, but formatting with the help message was off

+2. More fleshed out error handling system.
+Currently it just prints out an error to the console when the arguments are invalid.
+The application continues to work as it should.
+But perhaps a boolean to flag that an error has occurred might be better
+3. Function to detect if the returned resule needs to be rounded.
+Was using to fixed, but we don't want integers to look like `3.00`